PlaydateSquad/pd-achievements/README.md

             description = "Achievement Description",
             -- Should this achievement appear in viewers if not yet earned? is_secret = false,
-            -- The filepath to a .pdi icon for the achievement once granted. icon = "my_icon",
+            -- The filepath to a .pdi icon for the achievement once granted.
+Optional. icon = "my_icon",
-            -- The filepath to a .pdi icon for the achievement before it's granted. icon_locked = "my_icon_locked",
+            -- The filepath to a .pdi icon for the achievement before it's granted.
+Optional. icon_locked = "my_icon_locked",
+            -- These options, if present, handle achievements which require multiple steps to unlock. progress_max = 10,
+            progress_is_percentage = false,
+            -- This option determines how much this achievement matters towards 100%.
+Set to 0 for achievement to be entirely optional.
+Default 1. score_value = 3,
         },
         -- Continue configuring additional achievements as needed.
     }